DaniJG/blazor-ml/README.md

     dotnet run
     # navigate to https://localhost:5001/identify
   ```

+There are sample images in the `SampleImages` folder (see [wikimedia.md](./SampleImages/wikimedia.md) for attribution) which you can use to test the application

 ### Mac/Linux users
 The code relies on System.Drawing in order to convert an image into a bitmap.
 While System.Drawing [is now part of .NET Core](https://www.hanselman.com/blog/HowDoYouUseSystemDrawingInNETCore.aspx) you will probably need to install its GDI+ dependencies: